p2pderivatives/p2pderivatives-server/README.md

 ## Getting started

+The protobuf files are included as submodules.
+When cloning the repository, use `git clone --recursive <url>` to clone the submodule as well.
+Alternatively, run `git submodule update --init --recursive` within the repository root folder.

 Run `make setup` to setup the repository.
 Once that is done, the server can be run locally using `make run-local-server`.
 A cli client tool can be used to interact with the server.